-Note that the communication between the ‘Service User’ and the ‘Service’ must comply with the EFET electronic Communication Standard [1] and Profile [2].
+Note that the communication between the ‘Service User’ and the ‘Service’ must comply with the Electronic Communications Standard [1] and Profile [2].

 Legal and Confidentiality Issues

-For the legal validity of the electronic documents, EFET refers to the Master Agreement in place between participants for the legal issues.
+For the legal validity of the electronic documents, Energy Traders Europe refers to the Master Agreement in place between participants for the legal issues.
 The Master Agreement will typically describe the legal specifications of electronic transactions.

 Similarly the Master Agreement should contain a confidentiality clause applying to the trade confirmation data sent over to counter parties.